sandoche/Captainshare-website/user/pages/submit/submit.md

             dateformat: Ymd-His-u
             extension: txt
             body: "{% include 'forms/data.txt.twig' %}"
-        - message: Thank you for your message!
+        - message: Thank you for your contribution, we will have a look before posting it!
 ---

 # Grav is Running!